dorakolla/Data_Analysis_project/README.md

 ### About the Project
 This a web app which is based on data anlysis on automative industry dataset.
 ***
-This project majorly  describes on four major factors on anlysis of car in automative Industry
+This project majorly classified on four major categories on anlysis of car in automative Industry
 * Safety and security
 * Technology
 * Performance